By the end of this section, you will be able to:

 Cash in your pocket certainly serves as money; however, what about checks or credit cards?
 Are they money, too?
 Rather than trying to state a single way of measuring money, economists offer broader definitions of money based on liquidity.
 Liquidity refers to how quickly you can use a financial asset to buy a good or service.
 For example, cash is very liquid.
 You can use your $10 bill easily to buy a hamburger at lunchtime.
 However, $10 that you have in your savings account is not so easy to use.
 You must go to the bank or ATM machine and withdraw that cash to buy your lunch.
 Thus, $10 in your savings account is less liquid.

 The Federal Reserve Bank, which is the central bank of the United States, is a bank regulator and is responsible for monetary policy and defines money according to its liquidity.
 There are two definitions of money: M1 and M2 money supply.
-M1 money supply includes those monies that are very liquid such as cash, checkable (demand) deposits, and traveler’s checks M2 money supply is less liquid in nature and includes M1 plus savings and time deposits, certificates of deposits, and money market funds.
+Historically, M1 money supply included those monies that are very liquid such as cash, checkable (demand) deposits, and traveler’s checks, while M2 money supply included those monies that are less liquid in nature; M2 included M1 plus savings and time deposits, certificates of deposits, and money market funds.
+Beginning in May 2020, the Federal Reserve changed the definition of both M1 and M2.
+The biggest change is that savings moved to be part of M1.
+M1 money supply now includes cash, checkable (demand) deposits, and savings.
+M2 money supply is now measured as M1 plus time deposits, certificates of deposits, and money market funds.

 M1 money supply includes coins and currency in circulation—the coins and bills that circulate in an economy that the U.S. Treasury does not hold at the Federal Reserve Bank, or in bank vaults.
 Closely related to currency are checkable deposits, also known as demand deposits.
 These are the amounts held in checking accounts.
 They are called demand deposits or checkable deposits because the banking institution must give the deposit holder his money “on demand” when the customer writes a check or uses a debit card.
 These items together—currency, and checking accounts in banks—comprise the definition of money known as M1, which the Federal Reserve System measures daily.